mnbao1975/iCommerce/README.md

 ### The clean architecutre pattern

-The 3 REST API services are impleted with clean architecture.
+The 3 REST API services are implemented with clean architecture.

 ### Folder structure

 ![A sequence diagram](https://github.com/mnbao1975/iCommerce/blob/main/images/root-folders.png?raw=true)

 The api-gateway, build-product and search-product folders are REST API services.
-And, the cus- worker to process 2 kinds of events.
-So,ker processes and stores pushlished events i nto the separated workers database.
+And, the cus-insights folder is a worker for processing 2 types of event.
+This worker will store those events into the databases also.

-Also, the below folder structure of the build-product REST API service which will show how the code is structured with the clean architecture pattern.
+Also, the following folder structure of the build-product REST API service which will show how the source code is structured with the clean architecture pattern.

 ![A sequence diagram](https://github.com/mnbao1975/iCommerce/blob/main/images/build-product-folder.png?raw=true)